Riccardo Calder: Dundee (loan)

-Loans to Doncaster Rovers
+Doncaster Rovers (loan)

 On 3 March 2016 Calder moved to Doncaster Rovers on loan, making 12 appearances as Doncaster were relegated to League Two.
 On 12 July 2016, prior to the start of the 2016–17 season, Calder rejoined Doncaster on loan until January.
 He scored his first goal for Doncaster in an EFL Trophy tie against Mansfield Town on 30 August 2016.
 The loan was not extended and Calder returned to Villa.

-Loan to Lincoln City
+Lincoln City (loan)

 On 11 March 2017, Calder joined National League side Lincoln City on a one-month loan deal.

 Inverness Caledonian Thistle

 On 6 July 2017, Calder signed a two-year deal with recently relegated Scottish Championship club Inverness Caledonian Thistle.

 On 8 November 2018, Calder had his contract terminated by the club after being found guilty of an assault in Birmingham in May 2018.

-Later career

-Since his conviction for assault, Calder has not managed to gain any long-term contract with any team.
-Now a journey man he has average more than two clubs per season since 2019:
+Bradford (Park Avenue)

 On 23 August 2019, Calder signed for National League North side Bradford (Park Avenue).